Black Sofa Table-Easy Makeover

 This is a pretty black table, but it wasn’t always so loveable!

 This old sofa table had seen better days.
-It was scratched and worn, and pretty much downright ugly.
+It was scratched, worn, and downright ugly.
 I got so busy with the makeover that I forgot to take a before picture.

-To make it easy on my back, I raised the table up onto some old milk crates.
+To make it easy on my back, I raised the table onto some old milk crates.
 I gave the shelves a pretty good sanding with my orbital sander, but you can see I didn’t sand the legs.
-NOT a fan of sanding turned legs.
+I’m not a fan of sanding turned legs.

-I did a light sanding after each coat of the POP chalk paint to get a really smooth final coat.
+I light sanded after each coat of the POP chalk paint to get a really smooth final coat.

 After the chalk paint (primer) dried, I moved the table to the paint booth.
 You can see that my paint booth isn’t all that grand.
-I have one large piece of plastic stapled to the wall, and then it just lays on the floor.
-I prefer to put my pallet on top of the plastic, while some scrap 1x2’s hold down all the sides to keep the plastic from flying around. (this picture is with the primer only) Can you see that this has been the easiest sofa table makeover ever?
+I have one large piece of plastic stapled to the wall, which just lies on the floor.
+I prefer to put my pallet on top of the plastic while some scrap 1x2s hold down all the sides to keep the plastic from flying around. (this picture is with the primer only) Can you see that this has been the easiest sofa table makeover ever?

-I LOVE the finish that I get with my sprayer, especially on the legs!
+I LOVE the finish with my sprayer, especially on the legs!
 Painting legs with a brush is not fun at all.
 How do you do it?
 I go up and down, side to side, and then I have crazy brush strokes!

 Who knew there were so many shades of black paint?
 I don’t think I’ve bought Beluga before, but I LOVE it!

 This is the front.
 That is a faux drawer, and I don’t know whose bright idea it was back in the day to make faux wood grain out of PLASTIC!
-Personally, if this were my table, I’d turn it around and put the drawer against the sofa or the wall.
+If this were my table, I’d turn it around and put the drawer against the sofa or the wall.

-Not a great picture, but you can see the great finish on the top and the legs!
-Best sofa table makeover to date!
+It’s not a great picture, but you can see the great finish on the top and the legs!
+This is the best sofa table makeover to date!

-I have to tell ya, I love these easy/quick makeovers!
-Gotta love the power of paint combined with a great paint sprayer.
+I have to tell you, I love these easy/quick makeovers!
+You gotta love the power of paint combined with a great paint sprayer.

 So, here’s my question…. show the drawer, or turn it around?